bosunolaide/job_me/README.md

 9. Push changes to the new branch you created earlier, using command: git push origin development
 10. Finally, create a pull request to the project's development branch.
 11. Do not attempt to merge branches yourself, as pull requests would be reviewed before merging would be done.

+## Deployment
+The deployed web app can be accessed through https://bosunolaide.pythonanywhere.com/